In this post, we’re going to share a lot of important facts about air conditioning and evaporative cooling.

 In terms of advantages, you’ll find that air conditioning systems work in practically every type of climate and are very useful in enclosed spaces.
 They are suitable for both homes and commercial spaces.
 They remove moisture from the air, which makes it less humid and cool spaces quickly.

 How Does Air Quality Compare?

 If you were to compare evaporative cooling vs air conditioning without taking living location into consideration, evaporative coolers offer better air quality.

 With evaporative cooling, doors and windows don’t need to be sealed when they are running and air inside the room is not recirculated, so it’s fresher.

 Also, evaporative coolers won’t dry out the air.
 They put moisture into the air and this means that they won’t dehydrate your skin and eyes.
 Air conditioning systems do often dry out skin and eyes since they remove moisture from the air.

 If you suffer from allergies then you should definitely consider an evaporative cooler versus air conditioning, as the process used in evaporative cooling may promote fewer allergy symptoms.
 Also, those who suffer from asthma may find that evaportive coolers help them to feel better too.

 If you want eco-friendly cooling, you’ll find that evaporative coolers work without emitting as much CO2 as air conditioners.
 By choosing evaporative cooling, you’ll reduce your carbon footprint.
 These units also operate more quietly, so you’ll create less noise pollution.

 Shopping for Air Conditioners and Evaporative Coolers

 A lot of people don’t realize just how beneficial air conditioning and evaporative cooling systems are.
 Hopefully, this detailed guide has helped you to understand why you may want to pick one type of product over the other.
-Take a look at our other free guides on choosing window air conditioners, and portable and ventless air conditioners for your home.
+Take a look at our other free guides on choosing the best small and quiet window air conditioner, and the top portable and ventless air conditioners for your home.